Carlosokumu/MarkdownEngine/README.md

   - Open it Using android Studio 3.0 or later

 ## Home Screen
-This is home screen where initially there is no markdown added yet
+This is home screen where initially there is no markdown added yet.The User is required to tap the add button to add the markdown